7RU7H/CTFs/TryHackMe/Markdown/Watcher/Watcher-Helped-Through.md

 I also want to try read the entire file system with ffuf using SecLists and the post.php and tdo the smart thing of using a burpsuit request as a file with ffuf
 ![](addtheFUZZ.png)

-Initial attempts failig and troubleshooting why tried som of the list
+Initial attempts failing and troubleshooting why tried som of the list
 ![](disallowedlist.png)

 2422 is the size of the original webpage.
 Useing [DragonJAR's wordlist](https://github.com/DragonJAR/Security-Wordlist)